svennam92/istio101/workshop/exercise-4/README.md

 ![](../README_images/prometheus.jpg)

+4. Explore the Graph tab as well.
-Use Ctrl-C to exit the port-foward when you are done.
+5. Use Ctrl-C to exit the port-foward when you are done.

 #### Kiali